lh3/minisplice/README.md

 ### Prediction

-If your target genome is a vertebrate or insect, you can use pre-trained model:
+If your target genome is a vertebrate or insect, you can use pre-trained model to generate genome-specific scores.
+Note that the `score.tsv` file needed for miniprot or minimap2 usage needs to be generated for each genome assembly, since it uses chromosome names and positions:
 ```sh
 ./minisplice predict -t16 -c vi2-35k.kan.cali vi2-35k.kan genome.fa.gz > score.tsv
 ```